 While it’s been around for decades, the audio industry is starting to adopt DSP as the next big feature in audio products.
-The Apple AirPods Pro, Sony’s 360 Reality Audio, and even the Amazon Echo speakers are all starting to add DSP to their hardware, so just what is it?
+The Apple AirPods Pro, Sony’s 360 Reality Audio, and even the Amazon Echo speakers all make use of DSPs in their hardware, so just what is it?
 And on top of that, what is it going to change about the consumer audio experience?

 DSP stands for digital signal processor, which sounds pretty self-explanatory.
 The technology is found inside headphones, smartphones, smart speakers, studio audio gear, vehicle entertainment systems, and much more.
 It’s actually a cornerstone of modern audio products.

 You’re probably familiar with the idea of a processor from a computer’s CPU, which are designed as multi-purpose processors.
 A DSP is a processor dedicated to number-crunching digital signals like audio.
 They’re designed to perform mathematical functions like addition and subtraction at high speed with minimal energy consumption.

 If a device is processing audio, it's nearly guaranteed to have a built-in DSP.

 For example, there’s a DSP inside your smartphone to decode MP3 files, boost the bass of your music, run the math for active noise cancellation, and recognize your voice when you say “Hey, Google!”.
-DSP units are also found inside wireless headphones to convert Bluetooth codecs back into analog signals, and in-home cinema speakers to decode data streams into a surround sound experience.
+DSP units are also found inside wireless headphones to convert Bluetooth streamed data back into audio signals, and in-home cinema speakers to decode data streams into a surround sound experience.
 If it’s processing audio, there’s almost certainly a DSP in it.